-The above three are commonly used and simple, but that doesn't cover the scope of customer satisfaction surveys.
+The above three styles are commonly used, but those aren't your only options for customer satisfaction surveys.
 Depending on your goals you can also send longer email surveys that include things like demographic questions.
-Really, you can customize it to your desires (just remember that shorter surveys tend to have better completion rates).
+Really, you can customize it to your desires -- just remember that shorter surveys tend to have better completion rates.